kubesphere-sigs/fluent-operator-walkthrough/README.md

 kubectl -n fluent get clusteroutput.fluentbit.fluent.io
 ```

-Within a couple of minutes, you can double check the results in the Elasticsearch cluster.
+Within a couple of minutes, you can double check the results in the Elasticsearch cluster (remember to set it up first or use whichever data sink you prefer).

 > To double check the output, please refer to [this guide](#how-to-check-the-configuration-and-data).